Crawl Stats report (websites)

 In general, your Google crawl rate should be relatively stable over the time span of a week or two; if you see a sudden drop, here are a few possible reasons:

 - Broken HTML or unsupported content on your pages: If Googlebot can't parse the content of the page, perhaps because it uses an unsupported media type or the page is only images, it won't be able to crawl them.
-Use Fetch as Google to see how Googlebot sees your page.
+Use the URL Inspection tool to see how Googlebot sees your page.

 - If your site is responding slowly to requests, Googlebot will throttle back its requests to avoid overloading your server.
 Check the Crawl Stats report to see if your site has been responding more slowly.